ProvableHQ/welcome/documentation/developer/programming_model/00_model.md

 ## Registers

 A register stores intermediate record state during runtime.
-During runtime, we load an initial input state into a record and expect and output state after the record is run.
+During runtime, we load an initial input state into a record and expect an output state after the record is run.

 * Input state is stored in the input register.
 * Output state is stored in the output register.